-Subject Code PE482 Subject Title Healt th Safety and d Environment in Indu stry LTP 300 Credit 3 Subject Category DE/OE Year 4 th Semester VII
+Subject Code PE482 Subject Title Healt Health Safety and Environment in Industry LTP 300 Credit 3 Subject Category DE/OE Year 4 th Semester VII

 1. Course Summary

 The course will introduce students to the need and scope of health, safety and environment in industry.
 The students will learn about the sources and causes of pollution, effects of the pollutants on livings and environment, and the safety and remedial measures that should be adopted to reduce the pollution.